ehaka/web/content/publication/cartan-geodesics/index.md

 ---
-title: "ODE trajectories as abnormal curves in Carnot groups"
+title: "Cut time in the sub-Riemannian problem on the Cartan group"
 authors:
+- Andrei Ardentov
 - Eero Hakavuori
-date: "2021-11-05T00:00:00Z"
+date: "2021-07-14T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-08-17T00:00:00Z"
+publishDate: "2021-07-14T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "In *Journal of Differential Equations*"
-publication_short: "In *J. Differential Equations*"

-abstract: We prove that for every polynomial ODE there exists a Carnot group where the trajectories of the ODE lift to abnormal curves.
-The proof defines an explicit construction to determine a covector for the resulting abnormal curves.
-Using this method we give new examples of abnormal curves in Carnot groups of high step.
-As a byproduct of the argument, we also prove that concatenations of abnormal curves have abnormal lifts.
+publication: ""
+publication_short: ""
+math: true

+abstract: We study the sub-Riemannian structure determined by a left-invariant distribution of rank 2 on a step 3 Carnot group of dimension 5.
+We prove the conjectured cut times of Yu.
+Sachkov for the sub-Riemannian Cartan problem.
+Along the proof, we obtain a comparison with the known cut times in the sub-Riemannian Engel group, and a sufficient (generic) condition for the uniqueness of the length minimizer between two points.
+Hence we reduce the optimal synthesis to solving a certain system of equations in elliptic functions.

 # Summary.
 An optional shortened abstract.
 summary: ""